Irvinfang1015/Unit-2-project/README.md

   letter = " ";
 }
 ```
-Program is explained throughout the
+Program is explained through the hashtags in the code

+This is the wiwring of the program with some pictures

 Evaluation
 ----------